 Other important restriction may happen in online scenarios: the extreme latency to verify the labels.
 Thus, semi-supervised solutions needs to deal with lack of labels.
 These scenarios are very common in robotics due to the expensive costs to obtain the labels.
 This problem also happens with datastreams from sensors.

-Our research focus on learning in dynamic environments: online batch scenarios or datastream (one instance at time) environments.
+My research focus on batch scenarios or datastream (one instance at time) environments.

 Density-based approaches for selecting core samples

 Selecting samples from core regions helps to keep the most important instances that represent the new distribution concepts is known as core support extraction (CSE).

 We study about density-based algorithms applied in non-stationary environments against single semi-supervised approaches.

 First results showed that a semi-supervised classifier is improved up to 68%

 on a real dataset when it is applied along with a density-based CSE algorithm.

 For example, KDE and GMM are good approaches as CSE methods.

 Between density approaches, KDE seems to be better since it has less parameters.